 Posted by Willy Franzen on October 1, 2008.
-Positions below updated every five minutes.
+Jobs updated daily.

 I never thought that moving to Chicago would prolong the baseball season for me.
 Living in the New York City area gave me 13 straight years of October baseball, and now that I’ve left, both Shea Stadium and Yankee Stadium will remain empty for the rest of the fall before they eventually face demolition.
 It’s lucky for me that I’m now living in a new city that happens to have two teams that are still in it.
 I get a 14th straight year of local baseball in October!
 Playoff baseball is by far the most exciting baseball of the year, but it also means that season will soon be over.
 Those of you who are baseball fans know how long the winter seems when there is only hot stove chatter to keep you entertained while you wait for pitchers and catchers to report to Spring Training.
 While you’re still excited about baseball, you should start thinking about how you can land a job with Major League Baseball.
 Jobs with the MLB are in hot demand, so it’s a smart move to get familiar with their hiring process as soon as you can.